ProAccess/place-image/readme.md

 than indicating image widh using `in`, `cm`, `mm`, or `px`.
 For example:

 `width=40%`

+#### Don’t override the pdf_anchor_strict default

+By default, the *pdf_anchor_strict* parameter is set to *false*, which allows latex to move images that are too close to a top or bottom margin to another page.
+It is strongly suggested you do not override this parameter.

 #### Avoid placing floated images too close together